InFeR: Informed Failure Resilience in Learned Visual Navigation Control: Experiments

+\autoref{sec:exp_det_rec} validates \textbf{H1} by comparing against selected baselines on a collected test set, comprising RGB data from 3 Realsense D435i cameras collectively covering a 140$^\circ$ horizontal FoV. \autoref{sec:exp_fr_nav} validates \textbf{H2} and \textbf{H3} through real-world experiments on a Boston Dynamics Spot robot with the above Realsense setup, with the policies running onboard an Nvidia Orin AGX.
+Finally, we demonstrate the potential of \fr{} to improve navigation with learned controllers by showing that it enables effective failure recovery, allowing a learned controller to successfully complete a long-range route (\autoref{fig:long_range_results}).

-We train all methods on the dataset in \cite{ai2022deep}, comprising 30 hours of teleoperated trajectories demonstrating the task of path-following navigation in indoor and outdoor scenes.
-We identify four types of critical navigation failures to detect and recover from, which are \ood{} for this dataset:
+We train our policies and baselines on the training dataset from \cite{ai2022deep}, comprising 30 hours of teleoperated trajectories demonstrating the task of path-following navigation in indoor and outdoor scenes.
+We identify four types of critical Navigation Failures (NF) to detect and recover from, which are \ood{} for this dataset:

 \begin{enumerate}[label=\textbf{NF\arabic*}] \item \textbf{Sensor failure.} The robot receives blacked out images.
 The expected outcome is to seek human assistance, as the robot cannot recover on its own. \item \textbf{Blocked pathways.} The robot's path is blocked by obstacles or untraversable regions.
 Since the dataset's trajectories focus on following clear paths, this is \ood{}.
 We consider \textbf{(i)} \textit{local minima}, from which recovery is possible through a short sequence of local, reactive actions, and also \textbf{(ii)} \textit{dead-ends}, which require substantially longer interventions or replanning to escape, and are irrecoverable for a local navigation policy. \item \textbf{Close-range dynamic obstacles.} Sudden dynamic obstacles appearing close to the robot.
 As successful demonstrations avoid dynamic obstacles at a distance, such situations are \ood{}.
 The expected outcome is to halt and backtrack/perturb away from the sudden obstacle, then resume navigation along the path. \item \textbf{Infeasible image goals.} Specific to image goal-conditioned policies where the goal is dissimilar to current observations.
 We focus on the irrecoverable case where the goal is not locally reachable, and the expected outcome is for the robot to seek human assistance.